pfsense/docs/source/releases/2-3-new-features-and-changes.rst

    `#5373 <https://redmine.pfsense.org/issues/5373>`__
 -  Standardized the NPt options in the GUI so their options and appearance are more similar to 1:1 NAT
--  Added a “no binat” checkbox to 1:1 NAT screen for exclusions.
+-  Added a "no binat" checkbox to 1:1 NAT screen for exclusions.
    `#3887 <https://redmine.pfsense.org/issues/3887>`__
 -  Limited pfsync syncpeer to IPv4 since it does not support IPv6 `#4648 <https://redmine.pfsense.org/issues/4648>`__
--  Changed the default CARP pass rules to use “no state” to avoid issues with broken L2 gear that duplicates packets
+-  Changed the default CARP pass rules to use "no state" to avoid issues with broken L2 gear that duplicates packets
    `#5800 <https://redmine.pfsense.org/issues/5800>`__
 -  Added sorting to Alias lists